BAT files patent suits against Philip Morris' IQOS products

 “If we win we may be able to get an ITC exclusion order blocking the importation of IQOS into the U.S. by Philip Morris unless they agree to take a license to our patents,” BAT spokesman Will Hill said when contacted for comment.

-The ITC and district court cases will run separately and the courts’ decisions are not dependent on one another, the company said.

-Philip Morris, which started selling IQOS in the United States last year, was not immediately available for comment.
-IQOS is the only tobacco heating product to be approved for sale in the United States, the world’s biggest vaping market.
+Philip Morris started selling IQOS in the United States last year.
+The device is also the only tobacco heating product to be approved for sale in the country.

+“We have seen media reports that BAT has filed legal actions but have not had the opportunity to evaluate its allegations.
+We can say, however, that we will vigorously defend ourselves,” Philip Morris said in a statement.

+The ITC and district court cases will run separately and the courts’ decisions are not dependent on one another, BAT said.

 Tobacco companies are spending billions of dollars to develop smokeless alternatives such as e-cigarettes and tobacco-heating devices as fewer people smoke traditional cigarettes.